spencer-shadley/completed-class/13-mvc/1-tuesday/activities/01-ExpressCalculator/README.md

 ## Instructions

-- You will create an Express calculator application with one get route that is able to take in three parameters: an operation and two numbers.
+- You will create an Express calculator application with one `GET` route that is able to take in three parameters: an operation and two numbers.

 - There are four operation values which a user may use: addition, subtraction, multiplication, and division.